Shamsmedhat/onnmed-backend/README.md

 ## Project Approach

 ### What I Did

 - **Backend**: Built a RESTful API using Express.js with MongoDB for data persistence.
 Implemented user authentication with JWT and bcrypt for secure password hashing.
 Added form validation using the `validator` package and CAPTCHA verification for login/register routes.
 Structured the codebase with separate routers for Admin, Doctor, Patient, and Appointment modules.
 - **Frontend**: Used Next.js for a fast, SEO-friendly application.
 Integrated FullCalendar for a visual appointment scheduler.
 Implemented responsive forms with `react-hook-form` and `zod` for validation.
 Added toast notifications for user feedback and a polished UI with Tailwind CSS and Radix UI components.
+Used `next-intl` for initial setup of internationalization, though full multi-language support is pending.
 - **Features**:
   - **Patient**: Register/login with CAPTCHA, view appointments, and book one appointment per time slot.
   - **Doctor**: Login with CAPTCHA, view appointments, and update appointment statuses.
   - **Admin**: Manage users (Doctors and Patients) and appointments via a dashboard.
   - **Appointment**: Time-slot-based scheduling (e.g., 1:00 PM, 2:00 PM) with conflict prevention.

+### What I Liked

+- Using Next.js with Tailwind CSS made the frontend development fast and enjoyable, especially for responsive design.
+- FullCalendar was a great choice for visualizing appointments, making the UI intuitive.
+- MongoDB’s flexibility allowed quick schema design for users and appointments.
+- Setting up `next-intl` provided a solid foundation for future multi-language support.

+### Challenges Faced

+- **CAPTCHA Integration**: Configuring `react-google-recaptcha-v3` with Next.js required extra effort due to SSR compatibility issues.
+Resolved by using dynamic imports.
+- **Time Slot Logic**: Ensuring one appointment per time slot required careful validation on both frontend and backend to prevent race conditions.
+- **Time Constraint**: The 48-hour deadline was tight, but I prioritized core functionalities and a clean codebase.
+- **Internationalization**: Implementing `next-intl` was straightforward, but completing full multi-language support was challenging due to time limitations.

+### What’s Pending

+- **Testing**: Unit tests for API endpoints and frontend components are not implemented due to time constraints.
+- **Advanced Admin Features**: Features like bulk appointment management or analytics dashboards could enhance the admin module.
+- **Localization**: The app is in English only; full multi-language support via `next-intl` is incomplete.
+- **Deployment**: The app is not hosted yet, but deployment instructions are provided above.

+## Submission

+- **Repository**: GitHub Repository Link (replace with your actual public repo link).
+- **Hosted App**: Not hosted yet, but can be run locally with the provided setup instructions.

 Thank you for reviewing my submission!
 I enjoyed building this project and look forward to your feedback.